 One reason for suppressing updates would be to avoid update redundancy.
 For example, perhaps you may have just been looking to automate the initial install of a package.
 You don’t want to maintain the package’s entire software lifecycle.

-will update all local packages.
-Perhaps you need to make some exclusions from that command updating certain packages.
+Perhaps you need to make some exclusions when forcing Chocolatey to update all packages.
 In that case, you can pin packages.

 When you run various Chocolatey commands, you will see a pinned attribute.
 For example, when running the outdated